jhimy-michel/d3-tests/README.md

 This repository is for learning about data visualization libraries.

+## What is d3.js?

+A library for manipulating documents based on data.

+d3.js allows you to automatically re -render html.

 ## What is data visualization?

 Computer-based visualization systems provide visual representations or datasets designed to help people carry out tasks more effectively.